-... unless you have a card that lets you ignore these limits, such as an Ally or Cheat!, or unless a card says otherwise.
+. . . unless you have a card that lets you ignore these limits, such as a Cheat!, or unless a card says otherwise.
 If you are carrying two Headgear cards, for example, you can equip only one of them at a time.